Colorado Real Estate License Requirements

 How do I submit my fingerprints for the background check?

 Prior to submitting an application for licensure, each applicant must submit a set of fingerprints to the Colorado Bureau of Investigation (CBI) for the purpose of conducting a Colorado and national fingerprint-based criminal history background check utilizing records of both the CBI and the Federal Bureau of Investigation (FBI).
 The Colorado Applicant Background Services program (CABS) requires fingerprint transmission through a CBI approved vendor.
 Find more information on fingerprinting and vendors here.
-Background checks are valid for one (1) year after completion.

 How do I take the Colorado Broker licensing examination?